Hero Image

 Victoria A. Degtyareva is a seasoned trial lawyer and former federal prosecutor who focuses on high-stakes litigation and investigations, with an emphasis on internet and technology companies and white-collar criminal cases.

-Ms. Degtyareva has extensive experience litigating complex cases, including matters involving online platform liability and mass torts.
+Victoria has extensive experience litigating complex cases, including matters involving online platform liability and mass torts.
 She has served as lead trial counsel in multiple multi-week federal trials, and she has appellate experience before the Ninth Circuit Court of Appeals and the U.S. Supreme Court.
-As a former federal prosecutor, she also represents clients in government investigations and white-collar criminal cases.

 Experience